Cobular/distest/README.md

 ## Contributing
-Not much of note here, just that I use Black for formatting consistency, so please use that if you are contributing.
-If you don't, I will apply it during the PR but please just do that yourself.
+Please open an issue for your contribution and tag it with contribution to discuss it.
+I recommend waiting for a response before pouring hours and hours into the contribution, but it will likely be approved either way.
+The other thing is to make sure you check the github project to see if there is someone else already working on it who you can help.
+Other notes:

-If you are adding new test types, please make sure you test them well to make sure they work as intended, and please add a demo of them in use to the `example_tests()` for others to see.
-And when you are done, please open a PR and I'll add it in!
+* If you are adding new test types, please make sure you test them well to make sure they work as intended, and please add a demo of them in use to the `example_tests()` for others to see.
+When you are done, please open a PR and I'll add it in!

+* I use Black for my code formatting, it would be appreciated if you could use it when contributing as well.
+I will remind you when you make a PR if you don't, it is essential to make sure that diffs aren't cluttered up with silly formatting changes.
+Additionally, CodeFactor *should* be tracking code quality and doing something with PRs.
+We will see soon exactly how that will work out.

+* Make sure that your issue goes onto the project, that's how we keep track of to-do and in progress things.

+* Also, if you just want to propose an idea, create an issue and tag it with enhancement.
+Thank you for your help!

 ## TODO

+I used to use this, now using the GitHib project instead.
+This will no longer be used.

 - [x] Update the Bot to the newly re-written discord.py 1.0
 - [ ] Verify each test and add to `example_tests.py`
     - [ ] send_message